yesnik/webdev-guides/it_terms.md

 that can tell you exactly where you are on Earth at any moment.
 - **GUI** - Graphical user interface; a mouse-based system that contains icons, drop-down menus, and windows where you point and click to indicate what you want to do.
+- **IMAP** - Internet Message Access Protcol.
+A method of accessing e-mail messages on a server without downloading them to your local hard drive; it is the main difference between IMAP and POP3 which requires messages to be downloaded to a user's hard drive before the message can be read.
 - **Internet** is a technical infrastructure which allows billions of computers to be connected all together.
 The Internet is an infrastructure, whereas the Web is a service built on top of the infrastructure.
 There are several other services built on top of the Internet, such as email and IRC.